-Our client, age 19 and a sophomore at a four-year college, attended a rave event with two friends.
+Our client, age 19 and a sophomore at a well-respected four-year college, attended a rave event with two of his close friends.
 The rave was at the Nosi Event Center in San Bernardino.
 Prior to going there (he was a passenger), our client drank several mixed drinks, as well as several shots of tequila.

 About a month later, the San Bernardino District Attorney’s Office filed a criminal complaint against our client for only violation of Penal Code § 647(f), public intoxication.

 About three more months later, the Rancho Cucamonga District Attorney’s Office filed a separate criminal complaint against our client for a violation of Health & Safety § 11377, possession of a controlled substance, a misdemeanor.
 This charge arose out of the ecstasy found in the jail.

 The two cases had obviously arisen out of the same chain of events, but were arguably separate.
 This type of dual filing is often called “claim splitting.”
 Under Kellett v.
 Superior Court of Sacramento County